Cararasu/holodec/README.md

 * Recursive descending disassembler(in the works)
 * Semantic based Decompiler
     * Raising of disassembled result into intermediate representation(IR)
-    * Probably convert IR into an SSA form
+    * Convert IR into an SSA form
     * Generation of Pseudocode from SSA
-* Maybe a structural decompiler (something easy like Python just to show possibilites)
-    * A per-instructionset decompiler